Day 1 — Saigon to Buon Ma Thuot

 On the way back, detour through villages where Ede, Jarai, and Koho minorities live.
 These are working communities, not museum displays.
 Ask your driver to stop at craft workshops where women weave baskets and looms operate—this is more authentic than a "village tour" package.
 Buy directly if you like something (10–30 USD for a good basket).
 No entrance fees, no guides necessary.

 Return to Buon Ma Thuot by evening.
 Eat at a local family restaurant: grilled fish, "banh canh" (tapioca noodle soup), and greens.
 Cost: 3–5 USD per person.
+If you want a bowl of something different, look for "hu tieu" at the noodle stalls near the bus station—the southern-style clear broth version that migrated up with Saigon transplants.

 Photo by Quang Nguyen Vinh on Pexels